Hurricane Damage in Tampa

 Reading the fine print on an insurance policy is imperative, but there are times when insurance companies wrongfully deny or attempt to avoid paying a valid claim.
 In these times, understanding your policy will be crucial.

-Insurance litigation attorneys at Germain Law Group have handled multiple types of property damage insurance claims, including hurricane insurance, termite damage, flood damage, and fire damage, throughout Tampa courtrooms.
+Insurance litigation attorneys at Germain Law Group, P.A. have handled multiple types of property damage insurance claims, including hurricane insurance, termite damage, flood damage, and fire damage, throughout Tampa courtrooms.

 Michael B. Germain is a zealous advocate and skilled negotiator who will fight tirelessly to get you the best possible settlement.
 He takes cases throughout the Tampa Bay Area, in counties like Pasco County, Hillsborough County, Pinellas County, and Manatee County, FL.

 Call Germain Law Group, P.A. at (813) 835-8888 to schedule a one-on-one consultation with our attorney.

 Hurricane Damage Information Center

 - What Should You Know About Filing a Hurricane Damage Claim

 - What Happens When Your Hurricane Damage Claim is Denied?

 Not all types of hurricane damage are covered under a Florida basic insurance policy.
 Florida Statute § 627.712, however, requires insurance companies to provide windstorm coverage in their standard residential insurance policies.
 Unfortunately, that is the extend of such requirements, all other damage that could potentially result from a hurricane, including flood damage, mold, dilapidation, or water damage, may not be covered.